michaelbZA/my-website/content/posts/fc-series/03-effective-kpis-drive-business-performance.md

 - Production efficiency increased by 15%
 - Employee suggestions implemented rose from 5 to 35 per month

-The key insight: By measuring fewer things but measuring them correctly, the organization gained far more insight and impact.
+The key insight: By measuring fewer things but measuring them correctly, the organisation gained far more insight and impact.

 ## Creating a KPI Implementation Roadmap